l0kifs/jto_converter/README.md

 - field type should be strongly typed.
 For example in case of field containing the list it should look like this `List[SomeClass]`
 - `default` field's value in the most cases will be `None`, but it also can be changed.
-- `name` is the name of the field in original json including.
+- `name` is the name of the field in original json.
 - `required` marked `True` if the field is required in the provided json.

 ## Examples